The 50 Best Horror Movies on Netflix Right Now

 Underworld (2003)

-The first three films in Len Wiseman and Kate Beckinsale’s goofy action series about vampires and werewolves are on Netflix, including the 2003 original, 2006 Evolution, and 2009 Rise of the Lycans.
-If you watch them enough maybe they’ll add part four and five next month.
+The first three films in Len Wiseman and Kate Beckinsale’s goofy action series about vampires and werewolves have returned to Netflix, including the 2003 original, 2006 Evolution, and 2009 Rise of the Lycans.
+If you watch them enough then maybe they’ll add part four and five next month.

 We Summon the Darkness (2020)